 The packaging has disappeared

-Before the revolution, all of these products were sold individually in containers, stacked on store shelves.
+Before the revolution, all of these products were sold individually in containers and stacked on store shelves.

-All of these industries, apart from books, were forced by digital delivery to move away from selling their products in plastic-wrapped boxes in malls and high street stores to selling their products online.
+All of these industries, apart from books, were forced by digital delivery to move away from the business model of selling their products in plastic-wrapped boxes in malls and high street stores to selling their products online.

 For some time, this worked well until piracy became a telling factor.

-Apple, of course, was the leader at that time in selling digital downloads in the music business with iTunes and the iPod, and then later with games and apps, which to their credit, overcame a lot of the piracy.
+Apple, of course, was the leader at that time in selling digital downloads in the music business with iTunes and the iPod, and then later with games and apps.
+To its credit, this overcame a lot of the piracy.

-Microsoft was slower to move initially but eventually started selling their software online as most software producers had been doing so well before.
+Microsoft was slower to move initially but eventually started selling its software online as most software producers had been doing so well before.